ValidVibe/base-/README.md

 ## 👤 Ownership
 Ownership managed via OpenZeppelin `Ownable`.
 For production, ownership is transferred to a multi-sig wallet immediately after deployment on Base.

+## ⏸ Pausable Contracts
+Critical functions can be paused in emergencies using OpenZeppelin `Pausable`.
+Only addresses with `PAUSER_ROLE` can trigger a pause on Base mainnet.